-Figure 17.
-The Lopez Canyon chicks after banding on Santa Rosa Island, CA in 2018.
+Figure 16.
+Bald eagle territories on Santa Rosa Island, CA in 2019.

 Trap Canyon Territory.
-The Trap Canyon pair (Fig. 16) used a new nest in Verde Canyon.
-We could not confirm the identity of either adult due to a lack of wing tags.
-The birds were found incubating on 16 February and were either still incubating or brooding very young nestlings on 14 March.
-A survey on 13 April found the limb holding the nest had broken from the tree and the nest had fallen to the ground and failed.
-There were no further breeding attempts.
+The Trap

+Canyon pair (Fig. 16) returned to their

+2017 nest.
+We could not confirm the

+identity of either adult due to a lack of

+wing tags.
+We found the birds

+incubating on 26 February and there

+was a nestling present on 26 March.

+We entered the nest on 12 May to

+equip the chick with leg bands (Fig.

+17, Table 2).